 - Are those products/services affordable?

 - What is the buyer’s cost of switching to a substitute product?
-Low or high?
+Is it low-cost or high-cost?

 - Are you able to offer a new product or service that can become a substitute for a market leader?
-If so, what it is?
+If so, what is it?

 5. Competitive Rivalry

-Competitive intensity is the highest when your buyers have plenty of alternatives, there is little differentiation between rivals, and when industry growth is slowing.
-If the buyer can choose from multiple rivals, the buyer can start bidding wars and reduce profits.
+Competitive intensity is the highest when your buyers have plenty of alternatives, there is little service or product differentiation between rivals, and when industry growth is slowing.
+If the buyer can choose from a fair number of competitors, the buyer can start bidding wars and reduce profits.

 If an industry’s growth is slowing, the existing firms will be in a fight to maintain their piece of the market share.
 We've written extensively about VRIO Analysis that can help you find your competitive advantage and then turn that into a sustainable competitive advantage.

 - What is the number of competitors in your industry?